Browse our jobs and apply for your next role.

-There are many ways that a company can go about recognising the work of its employees.
-It can be done in the form of promotions or even special rewards for jobs well done.
-And while these are certainly welcoming from an employee’s point of view, most of them will also agree that, when it comes to recognition, few things mean more than a pay raise.
+There are many ways a company can go about recognising the work of its employees.
+It can be done through promotions or even special rewards for jobs well done.
+And while these are certainly welcoming from an employee’s point of view, most will also agree that, when it comes to recognition, few things mean more than a pay raise.

 Increasing your professional income is also vital for your career advancement and progression when and if you decide to move on to another role, whether it is in the same company or not.

-Ahead, we will explore how employees and job seekers alike can evaluate their worth as contributors to the company, as well as how they can negotiate for the salary they deserve, be it during job offers or at annual appraisals.
+Ahead, we will explore how employees and job seekers alike can evaluate their worth as contributors to the company, as well as how they can negotiate for the salary amount and remuneration package they deserve, be it during job offers or at annual appraisals.

 Related: The highest paying jobs in Hong Kong

-Your value to the organisation is sometimes more than just the position that you are applying for.
-For instance, if you are applying for the role of a marketing director with 20 years of experience already under your belt, you are going to be able to command a certain amount of salary.
+Your value to the organisation is sometimes more than the position you are applying for.
+For instance, if you are applying for the role of a marketing director with 20 years of experience already under your belt, you will be able to command a certain amount of salary.

-However, if you are applying for the same role with the same industry experience, but with added bonuses of entrepreneurial background and experience in Search Engine Optimisation and social media marketing, you are going to be bringing a lot of extra skill sets and value to the table.
+However, suppose you are applying for the same role with the same industry experience but with added bonuses of entrepreneurial background and experience in Search Engine Optimisation and social media marketing.
+In that case, you will bring many skill sets and value.

-Furthermore, if you know for a fact that the company you are applying for does not have, say, an SEO-driven content marketing strategy, then your knowledge in that area is suddenly going to be worth a whole lot more.
+Furthermore, if you know that the company you are applying for does not have, say, an SEO-driven content marketing strategy, your knowledge in that area will suddenly be worth a lot more.

-One mistake that many job candidates make is to base their salary negotiations on their last drawn salary.
-While it is always better to earn more than your previous job, using your last drawn salary as a yardstick is by no means a good gauge.
+One mistake that many job candidates make is to base your salary negotiations on your last drawn salary.
+While earning more than your previous job is always better, using your last drawn salary as a yardstick is by no means a good gauge.

-Unless you feel that you have gained zero skills since your last job, ignore your previous salary altogether.
+Unless you feel you have gained zero skills since your last job, ignore your previous salary.
 Instead, look at your objective value to the company and compare that to the industry standard that everybody else is getting.

 It is also not uncommon for job descriptions to require candidates to submit their previous salaries.
-It is a good idea to ignore that or reserve the discussion for the interview itself.
-Revealing the amount even before the interview will put you at a great disadvantage.
+Reserving the discussion for the interview is a good idea.
+Revealing the amount even before the interview will put you at a significant disadvantage.

-If you are applying for a new job and the hiring manager or recruiter asks for your last-drawn salary even before talking about the job, respond with something like, “I’d like to find out more about the position and the responsibilities, what the team’s like and the company culture before discussing salary.
-In any case, since you mention, may I ask what is the salary range you’re considering for this position?”
+If you are applying for a new job, and the hiring manager or recruiter asks for your last-drawn salary right away, respond with something like, “I’d like to find out more about the position and the responsibilities, what the team’s like and the company culture before discussing salary.
+Since you mentioned, may I ask what salary range you’re considering for this position?”

-Whether they give you a number that is slightly lower than what you have in mind, let them know and say that you would still like to learn more about the role.
-After that, you can demonstrate how your skills would make you a valuable employee and then work on salary negotiation when you got the job offer.
+Whether they give you a number slightly lower than what you have in mind, let them know and say you would still like to learn more about the role.
+After that, you can demonstrate how your skills would make you a valuable employee and then work on salary negotiation when you get the job offer.

 In the Hong Kong market, whether working with an MNC or local company, many employers request the last drawn salary before being able to get approval for the hire.
-This serves as justification for the proposed offer and is often a set part of the administration process, says Gabriel Nam, Partner at Page Executive Hong Kong.
+This serves as justification for the proposed offer and is often a set part of the administration process, says Gabriel Nam, Partner (Asia) - ESG, Strategy & Transformation at Page Executive Hong Kong and Singapore.

 Related: How to make a career change

-According to research by Columbia University, USA, titled Precise offers are potent anchors: Conciliatory counteroffers and attributions of knowledge in negotiations in the Journal of Experimental Social Psychology, you should ask for a specific number than a round number in any negotiation.
+According to research by Columbia University, USA, precise offers are potent anchors: Conciliatory counteroffers and attributions of knowledge in negotiations in the Journal of Experimental Social Psychology, you should ask for a specific number rather than a round number in any negotiation.
 For instance, you should ask for $7,346 and not $7,400.

 For instance, the salary on offer might be lower than the value you have in your head.
-However, the benefits that come along with the salary might actually be attractive and more than compensate for the balance.
+However, the benefits inside the remuneration package that come along with the salary might actually be attractive and more than compensate for the balance.
 As a job applicant, you want to take these additional benefits into consideration when negotiating for a raise.

-If the salary on offer isn’t enough, perhaps you can negotiate for other benefits in your compensation package, such as better health plans, flexible work arrangements, additional leave, training opportunities, etc. And while we are on the point, don’t be limited by your imagination.
+If the salary on offer isn’t enough, perhaps you can negotiate for other forms of compensation in your benefits package, such as better health plans, flexible work arrangements, additional leave, training opportunities etc. And while we are on the point, don’t be limited by your imagination.

-There are plenty of benefits beyond the conventional, from tuition assistance to free coffee.
+There are plenty of benefits beyond the conventional, from tuition assistance to a signing bonus.
 Just remember: this is a business transaction, and everything is negotiable.